bitcoin-unlimited/BUwiki/autofinalization_parking.md

 A P3 failure results in no loss of money.

-## Persistent Forking Attacks Against Parking Autofinalization Nodes
+## Persistent Forking Attacks Against Parking Auto-finalization Nodes

 We can now consider how fork "parking" affects the main attack described in this paper; the "fork matching" attack.
 Recall that "parking" causes nodes to resist switching forks unless the other fork's work exceeds the current one by a variable amount as described earlier.

 ### Attack is Possible with Lower Hash or Succeeds With Greater Probability

 Note that "parking" significantly relaxes the finish criteria.
-If our attacker is working on the last block of F (at the autofinalization depth - 1), M must be over 2*(autofinalization depth - 1) blocks ahead to trigger F nodes to move back to M.  This relationship is true for prior blocks as well, to fork depth 2.
+If our attacker is working on the last block of F (at the auto-finalization depth - 1), M must be over 2*(auto-finalization depth - 1) blocks ahead to trigger F nodes to move back to M.  This relationship is true for prior blocks as well, to fork depth 2.
 Ignoring the first 2 blocks, the F chain can grow half as fast as the M chain and still succeed.

 ### P2: "Attack Mistiming", Relaxed